garybentley/quollwriter/README.md

 is always something you miss.
 Personally I don't have time to try and sort that out across 3 platforms.

 5. Macs are hostile to Java.
 I'm not convinced, now that Oracle are at the helm, that Java will be present on Macs for too much longer.
-The iOS/Mac ecosystems are becoming more closed down and controlled so there is little incentive for me to put effort into something that will probably disappear soon.
+Oracle are interested in Java as a middle-ware technology not the desktop.
+Also, the iOS/Mac ecosystems are becoming more closed down and controlled so there is little incentive for me to put effort into something that will probably disappear soon.

 6. Linux users tend to be Java averse on their desktops.
 Sorry guys but I hear too much "Java is slow", "Java is crap", "Java is pants compared to X".
 I personally don't find it to be true but I try hard not to write slow software.

 7. Mac users expect their software to have a similar look to their other software.
 Quoll Writer is very different to standard apps you see on a Mac and I won't be changing it to fit in with how Macs work.